Total Pageviews

 WAKE UP BIG BUDGETS COMPANIES!

 Humans have harnessed the confusion of the abstract and injected it into our stories.
 Everyone is the sum of a multitude of stories, or events if that is more properly suited.
 So much to work with, why play it safe for the ‘Box Office’?
+Before I speak on this, one caveat.

 I want to make it clear that I am not requesting companies to abandon what audiences relate to in terms of structure entirely.
 I think an onslaught of diversity may be confusing and damaging to many stories.
 My suggestion is that playing it safe is to protect profit.
 I suppose I find a sense of irony there; the most powerful emotion that provides such great story contributes to the fear of losing profit by taking a chance in to the unknown.
 Make no mistake, sticking to what you know best is a very comforting position to stay in, it feels safe.